lhotovy/python_translator/README.md

-This is translator written in Python on Flask using Deepl translator free API.
+I wrote this Translator in Python on Flask using Deepl translator free API.
 For styling I use Sass.

-Live version of the application is here: http://lhotovy.pythonanywhere.com/
+Live version of the application can be seen here: http://lhotovy.pythonanywhere.com/